monetrum/node-client/README.md

 	      account_id: "5c12ed220b33ecae4f23268579"
 	    });
 	    await monetrum.connect();
+	    //save() is the service used to create a wallet and save it to the network.The created wallet is also saved in the local database.
 	    //The following two lines run the same service. let result1 = await monetrum.save({});
 	    let result2 = await monetrum.call("save", {});